 This 370-acre suburban campus is located in Wellesley, Massachusetts.
 This is the ideal charming New England town, a classic setting for a college environment.
-Just 14 miles outside of Boston, students here are sure to experience the best of both worlds: the quaintness of small town life bordering the cultural and social excitement of the big city.
-Although Boston is accessible by means of public transportation, approximately half of all students have cars.
+Just 14 miles outside of Boston, students here are sure to experience the best of both worlds: the quaintness of small town life bordering the cultural and social excitement of the Boston.

 Campus Facilities & Equipment